Best-ways-to-digitize-photos-feature

 4. Use a Professional Photo-Digitizing Service

-If you don’t know how to digitize film photos on your own, this is the route to take.
+If you don’t know how to digitize film photos on your own, or you don’t have the time to do it, this is the route to take.

 Professional photo-digitizing services take out all of the guesswork.
 However, there are a few things that you should know before you decide to slap a shipping label on that box of old photographs.